Kanhaiyaphukev/Taaza_Khabar/README.md

 # 🔹 Beta Version - Feedback Welcome!

-We'd love to hear your feedback and suggestions for improvements.
-Let us know if you need any modifications!🚀🔥
+We'd love to hear your feedback and suggestions for improvements.Let us know if you need any modifications!🚀🔥